Home » Habana Developer Blog » Faster Training and Inference: Habana Gaudi®-2 vs Nvidia A100 80GB

 2. Re-do step 3 and then click on Launch Instance.
 You will have to accept the proposed general conditions to actually launch the instance.

-3. Go to the Intel Developer Cloud management console and click on the tab called View Instances.
+3. Go to the Intel AI Cloud management console and click on the tab called View Instances.

 4. You can copy the SSH command to access your Gaudi2 instance remotely!